How to Install CMake on Fedora

 ./bootstrap

-The bootstrap script may take a few minutes to complete.
-Upon success, you should see output indicating successful configuration:
+The bootstrap process may take a few minutes to complete.
+Upon success, you should see output indicating the configuration completed without errors:

 -- Detecting C compiler ABI info